ChelseaSmile666/BordbarAndScheucher.github.io/_pages/about.md

 Average Effect Size:
 ------
-The study showed that smartphone apps can help with depression (g=0.33 - g=0.41), anxiety (g=0.43 - g=0.49), smoking (g=0.39) and sleep problems (g=0.84).
-Studies which analysed trials that employed a wait-list control-group had more significant results.
+The study showed that smartphone apps can help with depression and smoking behaviour Small significant effect on Depression (Hedges g = 0.33) Small significant effect on smoking behaviour (Hedges g = 0.39).

 Additional Results:
 ------
-No significant results for the efficacy of standalone smartphone apps for drinking, post-traumatic stress disorder and self-injurious thoughts and behaviours.
-Also in for comparisons anxiety did not differenciate between intervention group and control group (p=.145)
+No significant results for the efficacy of standalone smartphone apps for drinking, post-traumatic stress disorder, anxiety, suicide ideation and self-injurious thoughts and behaviours (g = −0.14 to 0.18).
 ------

  <br>